AwesomeLemon/AwesomeLemon/README.md

 My primary research interests are **Hyperparameter Optimization** and **Neural Architecture Search** (NAS).
 I believe leveraging **Evolutionary Algorithms** (EAs) for non-differentiable Machine Learning problems such as these is a potentially high-impact research direction.
 In addition to not requiring gradients, most EAs are trivial to parallelize & scale, so they are fully compatible with [Sutton’s Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).

-Research-wise I’m also interested in **Explainable AI** (my Master thesis was partly about using NAS for explainability) and **image generation** (the applied part of my PhD project is about privacy-preserving medical image data sharing with GANs).
+Research-wise I’m also interested in **Explainable AI** (my Master thesis was partly about using NAS for explainability) and **Synthetic Data** (the applied part of my PhD project is about privacy-preserving medical image data sharing).

 Life-wise I’m into fantasy, hiking, and discussing weird ideas.